 I am not a baker, but I was so pleased with this crust that I couldn’t stop sharing (and bragging a bit).
 It’s going on our Thanksgiving table for sure.

 Once you find a crust that works I wouldn’t mess with substitutions.
 The apple filling however can stand up to many substitutions.
-Here are a few that would work:
+Here are a few substitutions that can work:

 - Spices: I love cardamom and cinnamon is a must with apples.
-Many cooks prefer ginger, allspice, cloves, nutmeg and any of the other warming spices.
+Many cooks prefer ginger, allspice, cloves, nutmeg and any easy combination of apple pie warming spices.
 Customize to your preferences!

 Illustrated Step by Step

 Tip: The filling of the galette shouldn’t be very high.
-It is somewhat of a flat desert with just the right about of dough and filling.
-A 12-14 inch round is enough to enclose 2 pound of fruit.
+It is somewhat of a flat desert with just the right amount of dough and filling.
+A 12-14 inch round is enough to enclose 2 pounds of fruit.

 Make Ahead Dough for Apple Galette